How We Helped Dog Guard® of Wisconsin Achieve 5X ROI on Paid Advertising & Generate $337,925 in Web Generated Revenue in 2021

 To generate leads, we created a new Google Ads campaign from scratch.
 This included:

-• The creation of a dedicated custom landing page; and
+• The creation of a dedicated custom landing page

-The totally re-built ad program featured a landing page optimized to solicit quote requests through clear, concise messaging and thoughtful product positioning.
+The totally re-built ad campaign drove users to a landing page optimized to solicit quote requests through clear, concise messaging and thoughtful product positioning.

 In addition to Google paid search ads, we launched a retargeting display ad campaign to re-engage individuals who had visited the site but left without converting.

-Regular reporting check-ins and data dashboards kept the Dog Guard of Wisconsin team informed of campaign performance and progress toward the goals of:
+Regular reporting check-ins and data dashboards kept the Dog Guard of Wisconsin team informed of campaign performance and progress toward the goals:

-• Increasing organic and paid search visibility around important unbranded search terms in local markets; and
+• Increasing organic and paid search visibility around important unbranded search terms in local markets

 Part II: Initial Results and Optimizations

-Between September 2019 and March 2020, we saw the campaign yield some initially favorable results and areas for refinement.
+Between September 2019 and March 2020, the campaign yielded some initially favorable results.
+We also identified areas to fine tune.

-Traffic to the website from unpaid search results had increased by 35% compared to the previous year, suggesting that efforts to boost search engine visibility had begun to produce results.
-At the same time, the site was generating an average of almost two leads per day (including all sources of traffic).
+Traffic to the website from unpaid search results had increased compared to the previous year, suggesting that efforts to boost search engine visibility had begun to produce results.

-Meanwhile, the Google search ad campaign had generated 50 leads, each costing $50 to $60, but worth about $200 in customer value.
+Meanwhile, the Google search ad campaign had generated 50 leads, each costing $50 to $60, but worth an average of $200 in sales revenue.
 Also, the ecommerce store had generated more than $7K in revenue in Q4 of 2019 and Q1 of 2020.

 In contrast, display ads were not yielding favorable results, which prompted us to end that campaign and redirect the spend to the more fruitful Google search ads campaign.